ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 Variables that are not defined below are defined in
 {{delivery-rate-samples}}, "Delivery Rate Samples".

+In the pseudocode in this document, all functions have implicit access to the (C) connection state and (BBR) congestion control algorithm state for that connection.
+All functions involved in ACK processing additionally have implicit access to the the (RS) for per-ack rate sample state for the rate sample populated during that ACK processing episode.

 In this document, "acknowledged" or "delivered" data means any transmitted data that the remote transport endpoint has confirmed that it has received, e.g., via a QUIC ACK Range {{RFC9000}}, TCP cumulative acknowledgment